rgambord/c99-doc/doc/sections/7/12/6/7/index.rst

 .. _9899_7.12.6.7p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.6.7p2>`

-:ref:`2 <9899_7.12.6.7p2>` The log functions compute the base-e (natural) logarithm of x.
+The log functions compute the base-e (natural) logarithm of x.
 A domain error occurs if the argument is negative.
 A range error may occur if the argument is zero.

 .. rubric:: Returns

 .. _9899_7.12.6.7p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.6.7p3>`

-:ref:`3 <9899_7.12.6.7p3>` The log functions return loge x.
+The log functions return loge x.